hydrogen-dev/SDK/molecule/java/docs/MoleculeApi.md

 <a name="getCurrencyTransfers"></a>
 # **getCurrencyTransfers**
-> CurrencyTransferGetResponse getCurrencyTransfers(page, size, orderBy, ascending)
+> CurrencyTransferGetResponse getCurrencyTransfers(page, size, orderBy, ascending, filter)

 Get information for all currency transfers